sdaps/sdaps-class/sphinx/sdapsclassic.rst

 directly as using these environments will cause conflicting macro definitions.
 Instead one can simply use the aliases provided in this class.

-* The entire document should be wrapped using the :environ:`questionnaire` environment.
+The entire document should be wrapped using the :environ:`questionnaire` environment.

+The following macros and environments exist:

+ * :environ:`questionnaire`: Main environment wrapping everything
+ * :environ:`info`: Style definition for information block
+ * :macro:`\\addinfo`: Add metadata to the project
+ * :macro:`\\sdapsinfo`: Print the standard instructions for filling out

 The following question types exists for your use: